Montclair Kimberley Academy: Athletics

-The ice hockey team won the Gordon Cup in 1982, won the Handchen Cup in 1992, and won the McInnis Cup in 2011, 2012, 2014 and 2015.
-The MKA ice hockey team finished the 2006–07 season ranked in the top 20 in New Jersey but lost 2–1 to Paramus Catholic High School in the first round of the state playoffs.
-The season was highlighted with a win over Montclair High School in the Montclair Cup game.
-MKA would then win the Montclair Cup again in 2008.
-The two teams met again in 2009, Montclair High shutout MKA 4–0 to regain the Cup.
-The Cougars would finish the 2009 campaign at 5–19, leading to Head Coach Gary Kramer's resignation.
-In the spring of 2009, MKA named former MHS alumni and coach, Brack Healy, their new bench boss.
-In Healy's first game against his former team, MKA beat Montclair High 2–1.
-MKA's 9–2–3 start was rewarded with a Star Ledger Top 20 ranking.
-MKA qualified for the state playoffs and recorded their first postseason win since 1995 with a 3–2 win vs. Bishop Eustace.
-Citing professional advancement, Healy resigned from MKA after only one season behind the bench and took over as the head man at Fair Lawn High School.
-In the 2010–11 season the Cougars picked up John LaGorce as head coach.
-On January 3 they beat cross-town rival, MHS in the annual Montclair Cup 3–0, only the second shutout in Montclair Cup history.
-The team capped off the season with a 4–2 victory over West Essex High School in the McInnis Cup championship.
-The Cougars were later declared the Essex County team of the year.
+The ice hockey team won the Gordon Cup in 1982, won the Handchen Cup in 1992, won the McInnis Cup in 2011, 2012, 2014 and 2015, and the Kelly Cup in 2023.

 The boys tennis team was Non-Public B/C state champion in 1983 (defeating Mater Dei High School in the final match of the tournament), 1984 (vs. Gloucester Catholic High School), 1989 (vs. Moorestown Friends School) and 1990 (vs. Morrestown Friends).
 The 1984 team won the parochial state championship against Christian Brothers Academy and went on to win the overall state championship, defeating runner-up Princeton High School 4-1.
 The boys tennis team was the 2009 Prep B state co-champion.
 The team also made it to the finals of the 2007 North Non-Public B state championship where they lost to Newark Academy 3–2.
 The 2008 team would repeat their 2007 success by making it back to the finals of the North Non-Public B state championship in which they lost 3–2.
 The 2008 team also won the Colonial Hills Conference and Essex County Championships.
 The county tournament win was the first in the school's history.